casper-network/docs-archive/dapp-dev-guide/tutorials/counter/walkthrough.rst

     nctl-view-faucet-account

 If NCTL is correctly up and running, this command should return quite a bit of information about the faucet account.
-Feel free to look through the records, but note of the “account-hash” field and the “secret_key.pem” path because we will often use both.
+Feel free to look through the records and make a note of the 'account-hash' field and the 'secret_key.pem' path because we will often use both.

 Next, get the state root hash: